Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 ### Test Structure

-Cypress borrow's Mocha's Behavior-driven development (BDD) [test interface](https://mochajs.org/#bdd) to organize tests.
+Cypress has adopted [Mocha's behavior-driven development (BDD) syntax](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha) to organize tests.

 You will typically use `describes`, `context`, and `it` to organize tests. `describes` and `context` organize tests into groups, either or can be used they both act the same.
 Here is an example: